Flag Protocol - Half-Mast

-- Flags should not be flown half-masted on wall mounted poles that are more than 45 degrees from vertical, a suitable alternative is the addition of a Mourning Cravat (pictured)
+- Flags should not be flown half-masted on a wall-mounted pole that is more than 45 degrees from vertical, a suitable alternative is the addition of a Mourning Cravat.

 An important piece of half-masting protocol is that the Royal Standard should never be lowered as it represents the Monarchy, which is continuous so it is not appropriate to use this flag.